kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 ### Version Skew Strategy

-All of the API extensions proposed in this KEP are embedded under a new `CompositeDevice` type which is a one-of inside of the existing `Device` type.
+All of the API extensions proposed in this KEP are embedded under the `BasicDevice` type which is a one-of inside of the existing `Device` type.
+The new function will be offered through the newly added fields under `BasicDevice`.
+The kube-scheduler is expected to match the kube-apiserver minor version, but may be up to one minor version older (to allow live upgrades).
+In the release it's been added, the feature will be disabled by default and not recognized by other components.
+Whoever enabled the feature manually would take the risk of component like kube-scheduler being old and not recognize the fields.
+After one releases, it should work perfectly.

 Since all API extensions are embedded in this way, there is no risk for version skew downgrades because these devices will never have existed in older clusters.
 For upgrades, we will need to be sure not to directly extend this new device type with new fields, but rather introduce a new one-of if more /